 Asking questions during a job interview is a crucial way of showing genuine interest and knowledge in the company you are interviewing for.
 But beyond this, questions are a chance for candidates to determine if the company will be a good fit for them.
 In our recent Great Brands Survey, we discovered that out of 1,000 people interviewed, 71.3% wouldn’t work for their favourite brand if they didn’t offer mental health support, 67.5% said the same for flexible working, and 84.7% for a strong diversity policy.
-This led me to ask:

-What are the best questions for candidates to ask in interviews, to better understand company culture?
+So what are the best questions for candidates to ask in interviews, to better understand company culture?

 How is mental/physical health and wellbeing reflected in your organisational strategy?